CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Evaluation

+We used Gradio framework \cite{abid2019gradio} to build a chat user interface (similar to ChatGPT) for interacting with \botnamens.
+All evaluation sessions with four SMEs was done virtually using video conferencing and each lasted between $90$ to $120$ minutes.
+SMEs selected three to five random biology sections from OpenStax biology book of their choice, followed by their interaction with \botnamens.

+During the call, SMEs were asked to engage in a \textit{``think out aloud testing protocol"}.
+Thinking aloud is a concurrent verbalization of thoughts while performing a task \cite{thinkingoutloud} and has a long tradition in cognitive psychology and the field of education \cite{thinkingoutloud2,thinkingoutloud3,thinkingoutloud1}.

-\subsection{Evaluation Protocol}
+\subsubsection{Evaluation Protocol}

-In this section, we present the specific asceps we evaluated in the four main dimensions -- factual correctness, relevancy, completeness and motivation.
-These criteria will help us determine not only the accuracy of the information provided by \botnamens, but also its ability to engage with students and guide them effectively through the problem-solving process.
-The insights gained from this evaluation process will help us identify areas for improvement and inform the continuous refinement of \botname, ultimately resulting in a more effective and engaging AI-driven \its.
+This section outlines the specific aspects across four primary dimensions we assessed -- factual correctness, relevancy, completeness, and motivation.
+We regularly ask questions related to each dimension to our SMEs, both during and at the end of their interaction with \botnamens.
+These criteria help us determine not only the accuracy of the information provided by \botnamens, but also its ability to guide students effectively through the problem-solving process.

 \paragraph{Factual Correctness}